djmitche/taskcluster-builder/docs/cluster-spec.md

 For `buildType == "heroku-buildpack"`, there are additional properties `stack` (the Heroku stack on which the image is based) and `buildpack` (the URL of the buildpack repository).

 The tools and docs sites are special-cased with `buildType == "tools-ui"` `buildType == "docs"`, which has the additional property `node` giving the node version.

+## `worker`

+The `worker` kind describes worker implementations that are built into various image formats for use in deployed clusters.

 ## `other`